Your step-by-step guide through our allocations process

 If you accept a provisional offer after viewing, Gentoo will carry out checks including:

-If checks are not passed, the offer may be withdrawn.
+If checks are not passed, the offer may be withdrawn and your application may be suspended.

 If all checks are successful: